signalfx/signalfx-agent/README.md

 sudo signalfx-agent status
 ````

-The response you will see is:
+The response you will see is similar to the one below:

 ```sh
 SignalFx Agent version:           4.7.6